gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > information@canada.ca
 > www.veterans.gc.ca

 I later received a letter in the mail which contained a file number.
 I used the file number to log into My VAC and I now have access to some more support.
+I also sent them requested proof of identity which they required to create my K number.

+#### July 2nd, 2020

+> Hi Mr. Clarke,
+>
+> I'm just writing to let you know that we have successfully created a file number, or K number, for you.
+It is ███████.
+>
+> I have forwarded the invoices from Dr. ███████ to Medavie Blue Cross for processing.
+>
+> Thank you, I hope all is well!
+>
+> Sheila ███████
+> Veterans Service Agent
+> Foreign Countries Operations

+Now my psychologist can start getting paid after waiting 5 months.

 #### Next steps